-In return, according to several Negro leaders, King supported the seven black candidates, "He knew he couldn't win without us," said Demetrius Newton, a Fairfield native and an active leader in the campaign.
-For some people, the change in administration is likely to be a shock, Literally overnight, Fairfield--a town which has never had a Negro officeholder--finds itself with six of its 12 city council seats filled by Negroes.
-But if Negroes have never served in City Hall before, it's not because they haven't tried.
-In 1952--after a long period when, as one long-time Negro resident put it, "we never even raised our heads"--Edward Robinson broke the ice and became the first Negro to run for city council.
-He lost, In 1956, Thomas and Newton tried again for city council positions, with the same results.
-There were noblack candidates in the election four years later, but in 1964, Newton, Thomas, and another Negro ran again--and lost Finally, said Newton, "we got our helped bring him the majorities he first taste of victory in 1966"--but not for a city office.
+h return, according to several Negro leaders, King supported the seven black candidates, "He knew he couldn't win without us," said Demetrius Newton, a Fairfield native and an active leader in the campaign, For some people, the change in administration is likely to be a shock, Literally overnight, Fairfield--a town which has never had a Negro officebolder--finds itself with six of its 12 city council seats filled by Negroes, But if Negroes have never served in City Hall before, it's not because they haven't tried.
+In 1952--after a long period when, as one long-time Negro resident put it, "we never even raised our beads" -- Edward Robinson broke the ice and became the first Negro to rum for city council.
+He lost, In 1966, Thomas and Newton tried sgain for city council positions, with the same results.
+There were noblack candidates in the election four years later, but in 1964, Newton, Thomas, and another Negro ran again--and lost Finally, said Newton, "we got our behed bring him the majorities he first taste of victory in 1966"--but not for a city office.
 That year, Newton won 62% of the vote in his race against two white men for Fairfield's one spot on the Jefferson County Democratic Executive Committee.
 "Not long after that," Newton recalled, "they changed it so that Fairfield would be represented by three men instead of one."
-Newton pointed out that his 1966 victory came at a time when "they (the whites) were out-voting us by quite a bit," But since then, said David Hood, Negro voting strength has equalled and even passed the whites'.

-least, Negroes now make up about 52% of the electorate.
-The Negroes' losing streak "didn't change," he said, "until we managed to pack more Negroes in," with even larger Negro majorities have found--numbers aren't everything.
+Newton pointed out that his 1966 victory came at a time when "they (the whites) were out-voting us by quite a bit."
+But since then, said David Hood, Negro voting strength has equalled and even passed the whites'.
+Hood estimated that, on paper at least, Negroes now make up about 52% of the electorate.
+The Negroes' losing streak "didn't change," he said, "until we managed to pack more Negroes in."
+But--as many Black Belt counties with even larger Negro majorities have found--numbers aren't everything.
 Why, then, such a success in Fairfield, and why in this particular election?
-"In the past, we've been waiting until the night before the election to ask not this time."
+"In the past, we've been waiting until the night before the election to ask for votes," was Hood's answer.
+"But not this time."
+Much of the credit for the pre-elec- Every week, mass meetings were held to generate interest and to collect money.
+And as election time approached, cars with sound equipment passed through Negro areas, urging people to vote.
+Newton said much of the interest shown in this election was the result of long-term efforts by the Rev. J. A. Salary, head of the Fairfield NAACP.
+"He's the one who started the ball rolling with school integration," said Newton, an attorney.
+Newton himself carried the schools issue into federal court in 1965. tion organization is given to Mrs. Louvenia Thomas, who first called the black candidates together shortly after they qualified in early July, and suggested something new--that they campaign to- Eventually, it was decided that the candidates would pool campaign funds, operate one campaign headquarters.